elastic/kibana/x-pack/plugins/infra/public/common/visualizations/lens/README.md

 ### Adding Multiple Layers to an XY Chart

 An XY chart can have multiple layers.
-Here's an example of containg a Reference Line Layer:
+Here's an example of containing a Reference Line Layer:

 ```ts
 const xyChart = new XYChart({